hydrosolutions/SAPPHIRE_Forecast_Tools/doc/development.md

         -   utils_ml_forecast.py
     -   requirements.txt

 The core part of this module are the predictor_classes.
-These classes are wrapped around a darts forecasting model (check out the available models here (<https://unit8co.github.io/darts/generated_api/darts.models.forecasting.html>)).
+These classes are wrapped around a darts forecasting model (check out the available models [here](#https://unit8co.github.io/darts/generated_api/darts.models.forecasting.html)).
 In these classes, the whole feature calculation is done and the input variables are scaled with the same scalers the model was trained on.
 Note that it is extremely important, that the processing of the inputs is done exactly the same as during the training process.
 Otherwise the model will produce unexpected outputs.
 Also make sure that the order of the features in the darts.Timeseries creation is the same as during the training, as this can lead to unexpected behaviour aswell.
 The predictor class should include the following functions to work: get_input_chunk_length, get_max_forecast_horizon, predict.
 As these functions are called from the other scripts.

 The make_forecast.py script is used to perform the operational forecasting.
-It takes the forcing forecast from the previously run process_gateway module and the past discharge from the preprocess_runoff module.
+It takes the forcing forecast from the previously run [process_gateway](#preprocessing-of-gridded-weather-data-preprocessing_gateway) module and the past discharge from the [preprocess_runoff](#preprocessing_runoff) module.
 It calls the predictor_class to make the predictions and appends the newest forecast to the prediction file ../intermediate_data/predictions/MODELXY.
 The forecast starts from the last observed discharge date plus one day.
 The past discharge data can contain a certain amount of nan values in the input chunck.
 Missing values will be interpolated if there is a observed discharge before and after the gap.
 If there are nan values at the end of the input, the model can fill the gaps with recursive imputation.
 Here the model predicts the gap and uses these predictions again for the forecast.
 In the config file it should be specified for which rivers the model performs such a recursive imputation.
 Also the total threshold of nan values in the input is defined and the threshold for missing values at the end.
 If it exceeds the threshold the predictions will be nan values.

 The hindcast_ML_models.py script is used to perform a hindcast.
 It reads in the forcing file ../intermediate_data/hindcast_forcing and the ..intermediate_data/control_member_forcing if it is available and produces hindcast for a given model, hindcast mode (Pentad / Decad) and time period.
 It calls the predictor_class aswell to make the predictions.